Y0shicon/Calculator/README.md

 ```
 tsc --init --sourceMap --rootDir "src/ts" --outDir "src/js"
 ```
-In this `src/ts` is the directory of all the typescript files and `src/js` is the output directory where all the ts files are compiled to
+In this `src/ts` is the directory of all the typescript files and `src/js` is the output directory where all the ts files are compiled to.

 3. Try `tsc` in the terminal

 4. If it gives an error about `include` and `exclude`, then go to the `tsconfig.json` file and add the following lines of code at the end :
 ```
 {